Storyblok Raises $80M Series C - Read News

 More than ever, consumers have become more attentive to the eCommerce websites they browse, making it a make-or-break ultimatum for businesses of whether a customer will choose to continue interacting with that eCommerce site, or simply, ‘bounce’, leading to the fact that:

-Section titled What is eCommerce UX/UI?
 What is eCommerce UX/UI?

 First and foremost before getting into eCommerce UX/UI, we need to understand what is user experience (UX) and the user interface (UI) that accompanies it.
 In simple terms, from the creation of a product, user experience (UX) is the person’s emotions and behavior towards that specific product, system or service based on how they interact with it, and experience it.
 Meanwhile, user interface (UI) is the specific design or asset that a user will interact with based on the design that is created.
 Think of it as the intersection between design and functionality - creating a product that is both usable and accessible, while being designed to capture the eye and invoke a pleasant experience while using the product.